 To be eligible for disability-related services, students must have a documented disability condition as defined by the Americans with Disability Act of 1990 (ADA) and Section 504 of the Rehabilitation Act of 1973.
 Under the ADA and Section 504, a person has a disability if he or she has a physical or mental impairment that substantially limits one or more of the major life activities: walking, standing, seeing, speaking, hearing, sitting, breathing, taking care of oneself.

-At Fond du Lac Tribal and Community College, Disability Services is designated to obtain and file disability-related documents, certify eligibility for services, determine reasonable accommodations, and develop plans for the provision of such accommodations for faculty, staff, students, and guests with disabilities.
+At Fond du Lac Tribal and Community College, Disability Services is designated to obtain and file disability-related documents, certify eligibility for services, determine reasonable accommodations, and develop plans for the provision of such accommodations for students, and assist faculty, staff, and guests with disabilities.